 Unlimited businesses are taking advantage of businesses for their growth and development.
 The Internet’s boundless potential has opened the door to reaching a large number of targeted audiences by investing minimal price.
 The Internet is best for businesses to reach the target market and increase engagement efficiently.
 However, the effect of all the activities businesses perform to increase traffic can become effective only if the user activities are captured, and all the important information gets stored so that users can see the visible results on their next visit.

 WHAT IS A WEB APPLICATION?

-Web applications have changed the way we looked at the word application.
+Web applications have changed the way we looked at word applications.
 Earlier applications are only relatable to mobile.
 But there is still a lot of confusion among users about what exactly web applications are.
 To put it in simpler terms, a web application is a client-server application accessible through a web browser interface.
-Unlike mobile applications, a web application doesn’t require to be downloaded in the device you are using.
+Unlike mobile applications, a web application doesn’t require it to be downloaded to the device you are using.